Haven’t we always been told – “Old is gold”?

 • You can begin by setting up interactive communication points in the form of newsletters, meeting minutes, and project progress reports.

-• Keep up the momentum of modernization and stakeholder’s involvement going with structured accountability at every decision-making level.
+• Keep up the momentum of modernization and stakeholder involvement by ensuring structured accountability at every decision-making level.

 2. Executive Buy-In from Day One

-It’s crucial that the organization’s executives completely understand that cross-functional resources may be involved in the modernization process due to its scope, reach, and risks.
+It’s crucial that the organization’s executives fully understand that cross-functional resources may be involved in the modernization process due to its scope, reach, and risks.

 Do you know what can happen if you initiate the migration process without executive buy-in?